Alxkory/DL_HDAE_Reproduction/index.md

 |0.562  |0.656  |0.479  |0.612|0.55 |0.298|
 |0.589  |0.653  |0.564  |0.598|0.595|0.258|

 ![Boxplot of F1 scores per language, black crosses repesent scores found in paper](table1/table1_boxplot.png)

-We see that the mayority of results from the paper fall inside the boxplot resulatant from the reproduction, the main outlier is turkish whoose median lies far below the paper result.
+We see that the majority of results from the paper fall inside the boxplot result from the reproduction, the main outlier is Turkish whose median lies far below the paper result.

 A small statistical analysis is performed to check this, from the data we get a standart gaussian distribution with: